zoheir79/whispey/docs/getting-started.md

 # 🚀 Getting Started Guide

-Welcome to Obsera!
+Welcome to Whispey!
 This guide will help you get up and running with voice analytics for your AI agents in under 10 minutes.

 ## 📋 Prerequisites